-- Distinguish between sole traders, partnerships and companies.^[2] - b) Explain the meaning and effect of limited liability.
-[2]

-- c) Analyse different types of companies: the close company: the private company: and the public companies.^[2] - d) Illustrate the effect of separate personality.[2] - e) Recognise instances where separate personality will be ignored.
-[2]
+- Distinguish between sole traders, partnerships and companies.[1] - b) Explain the meaning and effect of limited liability.
+[2] - Analyse different types of companies: the close company, the private company and the public companies.[2] - d) Illustrate the effect of separate legal personality and the veil of incorporation.
+[2] - e) Recognise instances where separate personality will be ignored.
+(Lifting the veil of incorporation).[2]